aviifdo07/sit323-2025-prac5d/README.md

 # <a href="https://getgit.vercel.app" target="_blank" rel="noopener noreferrer">GetGit</a>

+Welcome to GetGit, a versatile and user-friendly web application designed to streamline your exploration of GitHub repositories and users.
+With an array of features tailored to enhance your GitHub experience, GetGit empowers you to seamlessly access valuable information, discover programming languages used in repositories, and personalize your interaction with the platform.

+## Empower Your GitHub Exploration

+GetGit serves as a valuable companion for developers, students, and tech enthusiasts alike.
+By providing quick insights into user profiles, repository details, and programming languages, GetGit equips you with the information needed to make informed decisions about projects you wish to explore further.

+Discover a new level of convenience and insight with GetGit.
+Simplify your GitHub journey and dive into the world of repositories and programming languages with confidence.

+**Explore, Discover, and Learn with GetGit.**

 ## Technologies Used

 - [Radix UI](https://radix-ui.com/): A set of open-source UI primitives for React.